Oblivious resampling oracles and parallel algorithms for the Lopsided Lovasz Local Lemma: Other resampling-spaces

 We illustrate with the classic applications of the permutation LLL to Latin transversals.
-Suppose we have an $n \times n$ matrix $A$, whose entries come from a set $C$ referred to as the \emph{color set}.
+Suppose we have an $n \times n$ matrix $A$, whose entries come from some set of colors.
 An \emph{$s$-bounded transversal} of this matrix is a permutation $\pi \in S_n$, such that no color appears at least $s$ times among the entries $A(i, \pi(i))$.
 The case $s = 2$ is known as a \emph{Latin transversal}, and in this case the permutation is said to be \emph{rainbow} in that no color is repeated among the entries of $A(i, \pi(i))$.